Jean-François Boclé

-Jean-François Boclé is a Martinican artist.
-His practice mixes poetic writing with installation, painting, sculpture, video, photography, intervention in the public space and performance.
+Jean-François Boclé (1971 – 11 March 2026) was a French artist.
+His practice mixed poetic writing with installation, painting, sculpture, video, photography, intervention in the public space, and performance.

-Life
+Background

 Jean-François Boclé was born in 1971 in Fort-de-France, Martinique, Caribbean, living his childhood years in Saint-Esprit.
-He moved to Paris at fifteen, where he currently lives and works.
+He moved to Paris at fifteen, where he lived and worked at the time of his death.
 After his studies in Modern Literature at Sorbonne university, he was trained first at the École nationale supérieure d'art de Bourges and then at the École nationale supérieure des beaux-arts of Paris.

+Boclé died on 11 March 2026, at the age of 54.